Economics & Finance Courses

 Offered: as needed

-ECO 4990 INDEPENDENT STUDY IN FINANCIAL ECONOMICS (TBA)
+ECO 4990 INDEPENDENT STUDY IN FINANCIAL ECONOMICS (TBD)

 An opportunity for a well-qualified, upper-division student to engage in special research in his/her major.
-Credit to be determined.
+Credits to be determined.

-Prerequisite: approval by the faculty advisor, the supervising professor, the department chair, and the school dean before approval by Provost.
+Prerequisite: approval by the faculty advisor, the supervising professor, the department chair, school head, and the college dean before approval by the Provost.

 Finance Courses